 The Rules I’d have if I didn’t hate Rules

-I’d love to hear about your Rules in the comments below
+I’d love to hear about your Rules for Happiness in the comments below

 BTW, they’re not really Rules of course, think of them as food for thought and conversation starters instead.